Back to Setting Up Billboards in Virtual Camera Compounds

 NOTE: In the case of a 4-cam compound, there is no Program out on the Matrix view.

-NOTE: In the case of Aximmetry SE, only the currently selected camera will be rendered at the highest quality.
+NOTE: In the case of Aximmetry rendered scenes, only the currently selected camera will be rendered at the highest quality.
 The other preview cameras are default rendered at a lower quality.
 This is to save performance.

-NOTE: In the case of Aximmetry DE, the virtual scene will only be visible on the program output.
+NOTE: In the case of Unreal-rendered scenes, the virtual scene will only be visible on the program output.
 Additional preview outputs can only show the billboards' images.
-To see the complete scene on every output of the Matrix view you must use a Multi-Machine setup.
+To see the complete scene on every output of the Matrix view, you must use a Multi-Machine setup.

 This will display the selected camera on the Preview.